pip-services/pip-services-docs/content/en/python/commons/run/_index.md

 gitUrl: "https://github.com/pip-services3-python/pip-services3-commons-python"
 description: >
     Todo: Rewrite this description.

-    Contains design patterns for the standard lifecycle of objects (opened, closed, openable, closable, runnable).
-Helper classes for lifecycle provisioning.
+    The Run library contains a set of interfaces and classes for the standard lifecycle of objects (opened, closed, openable, closable, runnable).
+In addition, it has several helper classes for lifecycle management.
 ---
 ---